noncomputable/AgentMaps/index.md

 * Andrew - came up with & built AgentMaps

+## Acknowledgements

+This project is based on my study of social simulation with [Jennifer Mangels](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Psychology/Faculty-Bios/Jennifer-Mangels) at the [Dynamic Learning Lab](http://www.mangelslab.org/).
+I was simulating epidemics on my desktop and thought it'd be great to do on a real neighborhood and share it with others.
+It turned out that wasn't feasible!
+So after some discussion with Professor Mangels, I decided to work on AgentMaps, to solve the problem of making accessible, map-based agent simulations.
+Her guidance and discussions during our independent study were a serious influence on this project.

+And thank you to Ilias Errati, Md Malsi, Dillion Verma, and Manny Singh for discussions which probably influenced the direction and development of AgentMaps.

 Thank you to anyone who somehow benefits from this.

 **AgentMaps: Geospatial Agent-based Modeling and Simulation for JavaScript.**